8 Walkthrough 2: Approaching gradebook data from a data science perspective

 theme_dataedu()

-Using {ggplot2}, we can create many types of graphs.
+Using {ggplot2}, you can create many types of graphs.
 Using classwork_df

-from earlier, we can see the distribution of scores and how they differ from classwork to classwork using boxplots.
-We are able to do this because we have made the classworks
+from earlier, you can see the distribution of scores and how they differ across classwork assignments using box plots.
+This is possible because of the way you cleaned the classworks

 and scores